gcharters/workshop-cloud-native-java/README.md

 * **Module 4** covers the deployment, scaling and updating of microserivces at scale, through Kubernetes and Istio.

 Each workshop module consists of a number of Open Liberty Guides each of which demonstrates a key cloud-native microservice technology.
 Each Guide is designed to be taken independently so if you just want to learn about a specific technology you can just take that guide.
-If, however, you're goal is to learn about all the technologies, then working through them in the order shown below is recommended.
+If, however, your goal is to learn about all the technologies, then working through them in the order shown below is recommended.

 ## Table of Contents
 - [Cloud-native Java Workshop](#cloud-native-java-workshop)